Skip to main content

 Reviewing Your Draft

-When the scenario is ready, a preview panel appears on the right side of the screen.
-This shows you:
+When the scenario is ready, a preview panel appears on the right side of the screen showing the Scenario Details and Character Details.
+Take a moment to scroll through and review:

 • Situation Dynamics — The background context and circumstances